-Selling Your Gun Private Party versus an FFL Dealer
+Selling a Gun Private Party versus to an FFL Dealer

-There are many reasons why you may be in the process of selling your firearm, or even a collection of firearms.
+There are many reasons why you may be in the process of selling your firearm.
 A new baby on the way, a little extra money is needed, or maybe you inherited a collection from a relative and really have no use for them.
 Whatever the reasoning, it is important you know the responsibilities of gun ownership and resale before you begin the process.

-For many new gun owners, and for seasoned veterans as well, selling a gun to a private party can be a bit tricky.
+For most gun owners selling a gun to a private party can be a liability.
 When you begin the process a few questions arise, “Do I need a license to do this?”
 “Is this legal?”
 “Do I need to inform someone of this sale?”
 The list goes on.

 As a general rule of thumb, it’s the seller’s responsibility to make sure they are selling the firearm legally and if you choose to sell a firearm “private party” make sure you are complying with your local and federal laws.

 There are have been multiple instances where gun owners have met potential buyers and the situation has quickly escalated into robbery and violence.
 Here’s an article where a man tries to sell his gun to an individual in a private party sale; unfortunately he was robbed and shot during the transaction. (http://www.cleveland.com/metro/index.ssf/2017/04/man_tries_to_sell_gun_in_cleve.html)